metalsmith/layouts/Readme.md

 > A metalsmith plugin for layouts

-This plugin renders your source files in a layout.
+This plugin passes your source files to a template as `contents` and renders it with the templating engine of your choice.
 You can use any templating engine supported by [consolidate.js](https://github.com/tj/consolidate.js).
 Pass options to it with the [Javascript API](https://github.com/segmentio/metalsmith#api) or [CLI](https://github.com/segmentio/metalsmith#cli).
 The options are:

 * `engine`: templating engine (required)
 * `default`: default template (optional)